dionisiydk/Mocketry/README.md

 mock someMessage; someMessage.
 mock2 someMessage.

-Any should receive someMessage twice. "will fail because mock2 received #someMessage only once"
+Any inTest should receive someMessage twice. "will fail because mock2 received #someMessage only once"

 mock2 someMessage.
-Any should receive someMessage twice. "will not fail because both mocks received #someMessage twice"
+Any inTest should receive someMessage twice. "will not fail because both mocks received #someMessage twice"
 ```
 ### Verify message send result
 There are two ways how to verify result of occurred message: